juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 This figure is used to show what they **could** look like, but it can be daunting as a first example.
 One might notice that it's somewhat similar to a Max patch.
 The MULTIPLIER (`*`) is the same as the `[*~]` object in Max.
 This can be used to control the amplitude of an audio signal.
 This is because by multiplying a constant stream of values with a value higher than 1 we are performing *amplification*, and if we are multiplying by a value between 0 and 1 we are performing *attenuation*.
 In this flowchart however, the multiplier is used to modulate one UGen with another.
 The book example is using a DIVIDER (`a/b`), `[/~]` in Max, to control the amplitude, referring its function as attenuation.

+One more thing to note is that each UGen and mathematical operation has one or more inputs, ranging from variables, hardcoded values, or a signal (stream of numbers coming at the audio rate).
 Without worrying too much about what this specific example is doing, we can try creating our own signal flowchart with a simple amplitude modulation example in Max.

 <img src="./imgs/simple_ampmod.png" alt="Simple amplitude modulation in Max" width="60%" />